Join our email list!

 City of Richardson

 Like Dallas, Richardson has basic recycling services for all of its single-family residents.
 While these programs are important, the vast majority of materials used in the city are still going to area landfills.
-This will continue until we are able to secure recycling and composting services for all residents and businesses.
+This will continue until we design programs and policies that target more recyclable materials from residents and businesses.
+Surrounding communities are already doing this.
+Richardson leaders need to take action.

 City of Plano

 Plano already has some of the best recycling rates and services for all of its single-family residents.
-While these programs are important, we need to secure recycling ¬and composting services for all residents and businesses.
+While these programs are important, there are still many apartment residents who are left out — and many businesses could be doing more to prevent waste.

 Plano is currently drafting a long-term solid waste plan and has not announced any formal process to include contributions from residents.
 We want the city to create a voluntary citizen’s commission for residents to contribute their ideas on which services and programs are most important for the future of Plano!